Hyperbolic non-Abelian semimetal: U d -HBT

 Crucially, in our numerical search for random $\textrm{SU}(2)$ matrices obeying Eq.~(\ref{eq:cons2}) we also need to account for distinct choices of representation matrices $\bU$ that fall into the same equivalence class.
 Recall that given a unitary matrix $M$, the choice $M \bU M^{\dagger}$ constitutes a representation of $\Gamma$ that is \emph{equivalent} to $\bU$ as it merely corresponds to a unitary rotation of the eigenvectors of the Hamiltonian $H_{\lambda}^{(1,d)}$ that span the representation.
 However, our numerical search is not restricted from potentially finding equivalent representations.
 Since the $\textrm{SU}(2)$ group is three-dimensional, the orbit $\cup_{M\in\mathrm{SU}(2)}M\bU M^\dagger$ of the set $\{U_j\}_{j=1}^4$ is generically three-dimensional; consequently, such unitary transformations increase the extent of $\textrm{SU}(2)$ solutions $\bU$ to Eq.~(\ref{eq:cons2}) to a nine-dimensional manifold.
 By selecting a randomly chosen $U_{1,2}$, we fix six of the nine parameters; in other words, the space of solutions for $U_{3,4}$ with given $U_{1,2}$ (if such solutions exist) is generically three-dimensional.
 We verified that by performing minimization of the Frobenius norm of Eq.~(\ref{eq:cons2}) for different initial choices of $U_{3,4}$ and fixed $U_{1,2}$ we obtain different optimized solutions for $U_{3,4}$.
 Note that finding solutions for $U_4$ given randomly chosen $U_{1,2,3}$, which corresponds to fixing nine coordinates, generically does \emph{not} yield any result.
 This is because the orbit of a single matrix $\cup_{M\in\mathrm{SU}(2)}M U_j M^\dagger$ can be shown to be only two-dimensional.
 As a consequence, fixing three random matrices $U_{1,2,3}$ already overdetermines the problem of finding $U_4$.

 Before concluding, let us make three final remarks.
-First, to make sure that we investigate all \emph{dimensions} of $\textrm{BZ}^{(1,d)}$ uniformly, we compute the Hamiltonian spectrum for $L^6\times L^4 = L^{10}$ unitary representations; here, $L^6$ points correspond to the random choice of $\textrm{SU}(2)$ matrices $\bU$ inside the six-dimensional space of distinct representations, and $L^4$ corresponds to choices of $\textrm{U}(1)$ factors $\{e^{ik_j}\}_{j=1}^4$ inside the four-dimensional space of momenta.
+First, to make sure that we investigate all \emph{dimensions} of $\textrm{BZ}^{(1,d)}$ uniformly, we compute the Hamiltonian spectrum for $L^6\times L^4 = L^{10}$ unitary representations; here, $L^6$ points correspond to the random choice of $\textrm{SU}(2)$ matrices $\bU$ inside the six-dimensional space of distinct representations, and $L^4$ corresponds to choices of $\textrm{U}(1)$ factors $\{\mathrm{e}^{\mathrm{i}k_j}\}_{j=1}^4$ inside the four-dimensional space of momenta.
 For the presented data, we chose $L=8$.
 Second, owing to the lack of explicit parametrizations of these higher BZs, it is presently unknown to us whether they are equipped with a canonical measure of volume.
 Therefore, it is possible that our random sampling is non-homogeneous, i.e., it explores some sectors more densely than others.
 Despite these subtleties, the good agreement of $\textrm{U}(2)$-HBT and 2-supercell DOS lends support to the outlined scheme.
 Finally, when generalizing the algorithm to $\textrm{SU}(3)$ matrices, the decomposition in Eq.~(\ref{eqn:SU2-decomp}) has to be replaced by an eight-parameter decomposition, as shown in Ref.~\cite{Bronzan1988}.
 A comparison of DOS computed from randomly sampled 2D and 3D representations is shown in \cref{fig:comp}(b).

 We note in passing that while $\textrm{U}(d)$-HBT on the primitive cell and $\textrm{U}(1)$-HBT on $n$-supercells provide complementary ways to access the non-Abelian states, an investigation of $\textrm{U}(d)$ Bloch theory on $n$-supercells could conceivably open up a larger share of the hyperbolic reciprocal space.
+We did not pursue such a generalization in this work.